rolandjansky/athena/Projects/DetCommon/README.md

 The ATLAS DetCommon Mini-Project
 ===================================

-This is the configuration for building the DetCommon project that is used at P1 to configure the L1 hardware (CTP, L1Calo).
+This is the configuration for building the DetCommon project that contains code to read the trigger configuration.
+It only has `tdaq-common` and `LCG` dependencies.
+The project is e.g. used at P1 to configure the L1 hardware (CTP, L1Calo).

 Build Instructions
 ------------------